 However, when we talk about this specific topic, most of you will ask: how is this memory made from architectural aspect?

 How is it made in order to have the capability of making lookups faster than any other hardware or software solution?
 That is the reason for the second part of the article where I will try to explain in short how are the most usual TCAM memory build to have the capabilities they have.

 CAM and TCAM memory

-When we implement TCAM we enable the address search process not to depend on number of prefix entries because TCAM main characteristic is that it is able to search all its entries in parallel.
+When we implement TCAM we enable the address search process not to depend on the number of prefix entries because TCAM main characteristic is that it is able to search all its entries in parallel.
 It means that no matter how many address prefixes are stored in TCAM, router will find the longest prefix match in one iteration.
 It’s magic, right?

 In routers, like High-End Cisco ones, TCAM is used to enable CEF – Cisco Express Forwarding in hardware.
-CEF is building FIB table from RIB table (Routing table) and Adjacency table from ARP table for building pre-prepared L2 headers for every next-hop neighbor.
+CEF is building FIB table from RIB table (Routing table) and Adjacency table from ARP table for building pre-prepared L2 headers for every next-hop neighbour.